Ferromagnetism in tilted fermionic Mott insulators: Localization of the charge degree of freedom

 \section{Localization of the charge degree of freedom}

-Let us start by seeing the charge dynamics.
-We numerically solve the many-body Schr\"odinger equation of the model \eqref{eq:model_vgauge} directly with the fourth-order Runge--Kutta method, which can treat only small sizes but provide the information independent from approximations as long as we adequately choose the time step $\Delta t$ so that the effect of time discretization is negligible.
-Note that we use the velocity-gauge Hamiltonian \eqref{eq:model_vgauge} instead of the length-gauge Hamiltonian \eqref{eq:model_lgauge} because of the numerical efficiency~\cite{FN2}.
-We choose the Ne\'el state $\ket{\uparrow \downarrow \uparrow \downarrow \cdots}$ as the initial state and see the time evolution of doublon number per site,
+Let us start by examining the charge dynamics.
+We numerically solve the many-body Schr\"odinger equation of the model \eqref{eq:model_vgauge} directly using the fourth-order Runge--Kutta method, which can treat only small sizes but provides information independent of approximations as long as we adequately choose the time step $\Delta t$ so that the effect of time discretization is negligible~\cite{FN1}.
+Note that we use the velocity-gauge Hamiltonian \eqref{eq:model_vgauge} instead of the length-gauge Hamiltonian \eqref{eq:model_lgauge} because of its numerical efficiency~\footnote{The details of this point are addressed in Appendix~\ref{subsec:gaugechoice}.}.
+We choose the Ne\'el state $\ket{\uparrow \downarrow \uparrow \downarrow \cdots}$ as the initial state and observe the time evolution of the doublon number per site,

 where $\vert\Psi(t)\rangle$ is the many-body wavefunction at time $t$.
 The field-strength dependence of the doublon dynamics is shown in Fig.~\ref{fig:doubleocc}.
 For small fields of $E < U$, the doublon number is small under a tilt because the Mott insulating state is still preserved.
-At the resonant points $nE = U$ ($n=1, 2, \cdots$), the number becomes very large just after applying the electric field, which breaks the Mott insulators.
+At the resonant points $nE = U$ ($n=1, 2, \cdots$), the number becomes very large just after applying the electric field, which breaks the Mott insulator.
 In contrast, for larger values of $E>U$, the double occupancy takes smaller values, of the same order of magnitude as in the Mott insulating regime ($E<U$).
 This supports the realization of a localized spin system.
 To obtain the whole picture, we calculate the time average of the doublon number

-with $t_0=10$ and $t_1=100$ when we turn on the tilt at $t=0$~\cite{FN7}.
+with $t_0=10$ and $t_1=100$ when we turn on the tilt at $t=0$~\footnote{Note that this protocol is different from the one in Fig.~\ref{fig:doubleocc} where the tilt is turned on at $t=50$.}.
 The averaged doublon numbers for different points of $(E, U)$ are summarized in Fig.~\ref{fig:fig1}~(c).
 This figure shows that we have a well-defined Wannier-Stark localized regime and it has a broad range of parameters.
 Below, we study the magnetism in the Mott-insulating regime and the Wannier-Stark localized regime where the fermions behave as localized spins.